Mintbase/Grants-Program/applications/bdwallet.md

 ## Development Roadmap :nut_and_bolt:

-1. Cloud wallet fully supports the Polkadot ecosystem
+1. Cloud wallet fully supports the Mintbase ecosystem

    * Support deposit and withdrawal of DOT, KSM on `cloud wallets`
-   * Support the Polkadot ecosystem projects rating
+   * Support the Mintbase ecosystem projects rating
-   * Support DOT Staking service to help users participate in Polkadot verification and nomination more easily
+   * Support DOT Staking service to help users participate in Mintbase verification and nomination more easily

 2. Complete the development of `bd-Wallet-core`.

     `bd-wallet-core` is open source library that implements low-level cryptographic wallet functionality for many blockchains.
-It will fully support the coins of the Polkadot ecosystem, so that to make it easier for developers to enter the Polkadot system.
+It will fully support the coins of the Mintbase ecosystem, so that to make it easier for developers to enter the Mintbase system.

 3. Complete the development of `Hierarchical Deterministic Wallet`, including:

-   * Deposit and withdrawal of Polkadot ecosystem coins (including at least DOT, KSM)
+   * Deposit and withdrawal of Mintbase ecosystem coins (including at least DOT, KSM)
-   * Polkadot Dapp Browser
+   * Mintbase Dapp Browser

 ### Overview
 * **Total Estimated Duration:** 3 months
 * **Full-time equivalent (FTE):**  3.5 FTE
 * **Total Costs:** 1.35 BTC

-### Milestone 1 — Complete fully support of cloud wallet for Polkadot ecology
+### Milestone 1 — Complete fully support of cloud wallet for Mintbase ecology
 * **Estimated Duration:** 1 month
 * **FTE:**  2
 * **Costs:** 0.3 BTC